 Page 2: Initial the highlighted Terms and Conditions in the bottom-middle of the page.

-Optional: "Waiver of 3-Day Right to Cancel" on the bottom left column of Page 2: Many don't want for us to delay setting their appointment by three days (during the cancellation period).
+Page 2: Optional green "Waiver of 3-Day Right to Cancel" at the bottom of the right column: Many don't want for us to delay setting their appointment by three business days (during the cancellation period).
 Those wishing to schedule an appointment within three days of signing need to describe the emergency in their own words and handwriting on this empty line.
 Examples of what to write could be as simple as "generator is giving us trouble".
-Please note that, if you opt to fill out and date the waiver, there is then no need to fill out the dates on the two Notices of Cancellation in step 4.
-So if you sign the Waiver, step 4 is moot.
+Feel free to write whatever you like.
+Please note that whatever you choose to write is fine; we won't judge... much. 😃